bdjunayed/The-Skull/README.md

 # skull-css

-> basic scss library with susy grid for a random project
+> basic scss library with Susy grid for a random project.

-## Instruction / coutions
+## Instruction / cautions!
 > All files with Underscore need to be minimal.
 I added the bootstrup structure not for using the code here.
 We are deleting the codes.
 If you are interested about bootstrap you may follow their repo.

-## Requirement:
+* Let you have a Node projet:

-npm install susy
+.
+Copy the skull-css folder inside your projects scss folder and, .
+Import the skull-css/skull-css-custom.scss inside your app.scss. `@import "./skull-scss/skull-css-custom";` .
+Install Susy `npm install --save-dev susy`

 ## Usage
 ### SCSS